 businessman.
 Today apart from the mining, it is also a popular tourist attraction in the Lake District National Park (Pic.
 27,28,29,30).
 Honister area with Buttermere is

 also a copper mining area.
-Buttermore copper mines were working nearly 4 centuries since 1560s until 1810s.
+Buttermore copper mines were working nearly 4 centuries since the 1560s until the 1810s.

 ago as a summer house and apple store.
 (Pic.
 33,34).

-Sea, Scaffel Peak and Cross Fell – the highest peak in Penninies Mountains.
+Sea, Scaffel Peak, and Cross Fell – the highest peak in Pennines Mountains.

-I would like to show another photos below.
-The lakeland is amazing!
+I would like to show the other photos below.
+Lakeland is amazing!